microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls if the editor should automatically adjust the indentation when users type, paste or move lines.
 Indentation rules of the language must be available.
   "editor.autoIndent": true,

+  // Code action kinds to be run on save.
+  "editor.codeActionsOnSave": {},

+  // Timeout for code actions run on save.
+  "editor.codeActionsOnSaveTimeout": 750,

-  // Controls if the editor shows code lenses "editor.codeLens": true,
+  // Controls if the editor shows CodeLens "editor.codeLens": true,

   // Controls whether the editor should render the inline color decorators and color picker.
   "editor.colorDecorators": true,

-  // Control the cursor animation style, possible values are 'blink', 'smooth', 'phase', 'expand' and 'solid' "editor.cursorBlinking": "blink",
+  // Control the cursor animation style.
+  "editor.cursorBlinking": "blink",

   // Controls the cursor style, accepted values are 'block', 'block-outline', 'line', 'line-thin', 'underline' and 'underline-thin'